harryqiao0911/harryqiao0911.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About Me
-subtitle: Why you'd want to go on a date with me
+#subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Harry (Hanquan) Qiao.
+Here are some facts about me:

-- I rock a great mustache
+- I am a student
-- I'm extremely loyal to my family

-What else do you need?
+- I go to Horace Mann School
+- I live in the Upper West Side
+- I love math and computer science
+- I like video games

+Enjoy my webpage.

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I was born in Beijing and spent my first fourteen years there, going to Chinese and international schools.
+Just before I started 9th grade, my family immigrated to the United States.
+Ninth grade was somewhat difficult for me because my English was not perfect and it was quite a culture shock to come from our life in Beijing surrounded by realtives to a new city and a new country, with no close relatives nearby.
+But after almost 4 years at Horace Mann, I have become perfectly bilingual in Mandarin and English and at home in both worlds.